Onboardbase/securelog-rsc/README.md

 ### Basic Usage

-Wrap your application or part of your component tree with the \`SecureLogContainer\` to inspect its children for secrets:
+Wrap your application or part of your component tree with SecureLog to inspect its children for secrets:

 ```tsx
 import React from "react";